A chance to recognise outstanding achievement

 The Queen’s Medal

-This new honour will recognise a veterinary surgeon who has achieved a highly distinguished career and whose outstanding achievements deserve recognition.
+This honour was introduced in 2013 and recognises veterinary surgeons who have achieved a highly distinguished career and whose outstanding achievements deserve recognition.

 The RCVS Queen’s Medal is the College’s most prestigious honour and is open to all Members of the RCVS.
 The award will provide a further aspirational distinction for those Members who already hold an RCVS Fellowship by thesis, meritorious contribution to learning or election.